ActionJacksonTheIII/Ferflix/README.md

-# StreamVault - Personal Media Streaming Platform
+# FerFlix - Personal Media Streaming Platform

 A Netflix-style streaming platform for hosting and sharing your personal movie and TV show collection.